Lemoncode/github-actions-playground/01-setup-ci/readme.md

 ```

-Recall that on job steps we can use and action or run a command, here we're using an action `actions/checkout@v3`, that no needs further configuration.
+Recall that on job steps we can use an action or run a command.
+Here we're using an action `actions/checkout@v4` that needs no further configuration.

 ```bash
 git add .